 Determines the memory range to disassemble by counting backward.
 If ub Address is used, the disassembled range will be the eight or nine byte range ending with Address.
 If a range is specified using the syntax ub Address LLength, the disassembled range will be the range of the specified length ending at Address.

 Specifies that the disassembly will continue even if there is a memory read error.

 User mode, kernel mode

 Live, crash dump

 For more information about assembly debugging and related commands, see Debugging in Assembly Mode.

-If you do not specify a parameter for the u command, the disassembly begins at the current address and extends eight instructions (on an x86-based or x64-based processor) or nine instructions (on an Itanium-based processor).
+If you do not specify a parameter for the u command, the disassembly begins at the current address and extends eight instructions on an x86-based or x64-based processor.
 When you use ub without a parameter, the disassembly includes the eight or nine instructions before the current address.